MrGentle/BlazeChameleon/README.md

 ## Running
 Steam needs to be running and logged into to be able to interface with steamworks.
 > BlazeChameleon --listen --port=8080

+You can also supply the ``--secret`` argument to secure your routes with a password.

 Use BlazeChameleon --help for more info